gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 #### Better handling of circular references in providers

 Before this release, evaluating a provider that contained a cycle in its value assignment would lead to a `StackOverflowError`.
 Starting with this release, circular references are properly detected and reported.

-For instance, code like this:
+For instance, the following code:

 ```
 def property = objects.property(String)